JAORMX/JAORMX.github.io/_posts/2016-08-12-freeipa-tripleo-integration-notes.markdown

 in a past blog post, we can now get the HAProxy public IP for the undercloud via FreeIPA.

+Note that I'm deploying a very basic HA setup, which consists of 3 controllers and 1 compute.
+So you'll notice that I create controllers from 0 to 2, and just a novacompute number 0.
+You need to adjust these values according to your deployment.

 ## FreeIPA setup

 I define the following environment variables for convenience: